 The Hebra slate is a dark grey slate with a smooth fine texture and longitudinal grain.

-Through our French trading partner we are able to procure this premier grade slate.
+Through our French trading partner, we can procure this premier grade slate for Australian clients.

 Our terracotta roof tiles include Acme Clay Roof Tile and Hawkins Clay Tile.